Lilyjjo/uniswap_v3_analyze_fees/README.md

 ```
 The default Dune decoded uniswap event column format is assumed by the program, so if you want to use a different csv format you will need to modify the code's parsing logic in `src/fee_analyzer/csv_converter.rs`.

+Note: all queries should be restricted to the same max blocknumber or the program could fail.

 ## Usage

 ```bash